govin/aspnet-vnext-service-dashboard-demo/README.md

 Kestrel is the new C# web server based on libuv (so there is no dependency with IIS) [Kestrel] (https://github.com/aspnet/KestrelHttpServer)

-For mac, folks, there is a home brew version named "kmono".
+For mac folks, there is a home brew version named "kmono".